xstherrera1987/dinky/NOTES.md

 ### Image Size
 Use Media Settings to set maximum image size to 650px.
 This limit is enforced by the theme in order to maintain structure.
 Larger images will be resized, resulting in poor page load performance.

+### 404 Page
+There is a widget area for the 404 page named "404 Text Widget".
+This can be used to display a custom message to users by adding a text widget onto this widget-area.